localstack-samples/localstack-pulumi-samples/lambda-kinesis-firehose-es/README.md

 # Integrating Lambda, Kinesis, Firehose, Elasticsearch using Pulumi

 This project is a simple example of how to integrate AWS Lambda, Kinesis, Firehose and Elasticsearch using Pulumi.
-With the help of the Pulumi Node.js SDK, we will declaratively provision AWS resources & infrastructure locally on LocalStack and on the real AWS cloud.

 ## Prerequisites